ArchitectAK/ArchitectAK/README.md

 <td valign="top" width="45%">

 ### The Developer Dictionary 🌱
-Check out my latest videos on [YouTube](https://www.youtube.com/TechTalksByAnkitKumar):
+Check out my latest videos on [YouTube Channel](https://www.youtube.com/channel/UCalpz0wG0xvNXcVYasg1pEA):
 - [How to set up Flutter Dev Env | First flutter app | How hot reload works in Flutter](https://youtu.be/yseUNifjC5U)
 - [What is Flutter | Why Flutter | Advantages of Flutter | Benefits of Flutter](https://youtu.be/a-EcD1AKRag)
 - [How to deep link from notificatiom](https://youtu.be/W4800s7HiOU)